dedupeio/dedupe/docs/Field-definition.rst

 ^^^

 A 'Set' type field is for comparing lists of elements, like keywords or client names.
-Set types are very similar to :ref:`text-type-label` The use the same comparison function and you can also let dedupe which terms are common or rare by providing a corpus.
+Set types are very similar to :ref:`text-types-label` The use the same comparison function and you can also let dedupe which terms are common or rare by providing a corpus.
 Within a record, a Set types field have to be a ``frozenset``